mkprz/mkprz.github.io/_posts/2016-05-04-tm-cc2-kolache-eval.md

   * practice, practice, practice
  - much better than first speech! i liked the content a great deal, esp. organization
 9. informative, have to work on "ums" and "uhs"
-10. good job. away from lecturn, good use of notes
+10. good job. away from lectern, good use of notes
 11. absolutely enjoyed listening to your speech.
-Specifically liked pace and the-kolache-czech-texan-or-all-american-all-three
+Specifically liked pace and tone
 12. be certain of you information.
 Use "according to ..." if you are not sure